Moneylines are the simplest bets new bettors can make by just picking the winner of a competition.

 Moneyline betting in basketball

-In this example, the Toronto Raptors have a slightly higher probability of winning the game against the Golden State Warriors.
-Oddsmakers have set the Raptors as -125 moneyline favorites against the Warriors, who are set as +105 moneyline underdogs.
+In this NBA moneyline example, the Golden State Warriors have a slightly higher probability of winning the game against the Toronto Raptors.
+Oddsmakers have set the Warriors as -125 moneyline favorites against the Raptors, who are set as +105 moneyline underdogs.